ai4life-opencalls/oc-1-project-6/README.md

    <div>
      <img src="resources/tutorial_images/fiji_scale2.png" width="30%">
    </div>
-2. Press `Edit › Selection › Select Bounding Box` to select the non-empty region
+2. Press `Edit › Selection › Select Bounding Box` to select the non-empty region.
+If it did not work, try using `Select Bounding Box (guess background color)`
-3. Press `Image › Crop` to crop the region
+3. Press `Image › Crop` to crop the region.
 4. You can scale the image to reduce its size for faster pipeline performance.
    Press `Image > Scale...` and enter the desired scale, like 0.5 or 0.25.